 “AIRHORN!
 UK ladies qualified to practice NY law: do *not* consider working for @PaulWeissLLP in London.
 They treat women like rubbish and the work environment is toxic #MeToo #Hypocrisy #sexism #uk #WomensRights #RetweetPlease."

-Stephenson Harwood, acting for Paul Weiss and Lakhdhir, wrote to Christie warning her that Liptrap was clearly posting the tweets with her approval, and demanding she stop him.
+Stephenson Harwood, acting for Paul Weiss and Lakhdhir, wrote to the ex-associate warning her that Liptrap was clearly posting the tweets with her approval, and demanding she stop him.
 Liptrap jumped on Twitter the same day:

 “Just been informed that @PaulWeissLLP might try and sue me for defamation if I don’t stop tweeting about the firm.
 I suspect they might not understand the law of defamation.
 I will not stop telling the #truth about gender discrimination and harassment #MeToo #equality #law.”

-He also detailed what allegedly happened to Christie:
+He also detailed what allegedly happened to his friend:

 “Poll: Is it #bullying if a 200cm tall man towers a #woman who was just wrongfully sacked, orders her to pack her belongings in carrier bags, marches her out of the building and leaves her shaking in the lobby?
 That’s what office manager [name inserted] of @PaulWeissLLP did this year.”